NIAB/DFW_WP3/_posts/2023-02-23-NIAB-SW-TET-NAM-data-repository.markdown

 | Robigus replicates | 2     |

-The spring NIAB_SW_THEX_NAM population contains 58 nested populations, backcrossed into Paragon and each with a different tetraploid donor.
+The spring NIAB_SW_TET_NAM population contains 58 nested populations, backcrossed into Paragon and each with a different tetraploid donor.
 Each NAM individual's name starts with a population code (e.g. `THEX002_x_x_x`).
 The below table shows the pedigree and information of genotypes in the data:

 | **Population Code** | **No. of Genotypes** | **Founder of Population** | **Recurrent Parent** |
 |---------------------|----------------------|---------------------------|----------------------|